gonutz/zoom_emote/readme.md

 This program may or may not work on your machine, it was only tested on my machine.
 The screenshot of the 'Reactions' icon was taken at 100% scale, some Windows machines come with 125% scale which might cause problems.

+Zoom might have updated their icons between this program's last commit and you using it.

+You might have different settings on your machine of where your icons are, this program assumes they are at the bottom of the Zoom window.